 Realistic Social Dynamics

 Human relationships are complex, and modeling them is complicated.
 Our platform simulates social determinants and specific interactions among millions of individuals in large populations, as well as the networks that connect them.
-Each individual person is computationally represented, simulated, and tracked, and behaves differently depending on its particular predispositions and local circumstances—enabling you to discover novel emergent phenomena.
+Each individual person is computationally represented, simulated, and tracked, behaving differently depending on their particular predispositions and local circumstances—enabling you to discover novel emergent phenomena.